badrap/docs.badrap.io/docs/types/expired-certificate.md

 1. Monitor your TLS certificates actively for expiration.
 2. Renew your actively used certificates automatically, if possible.
-3. Make sure that you have named service owners who are responsible for maintaining the certificates for their systems.
+3. Make sure that you have named service owners who are responsible for maintaining certificates on their systems.
 4. Decommission legacy servers when they are no longer needed.